Furniture-Fashioner-Team/furniture-fashioner-app-android/user_stories.md

 As a user, I want the objects to anchor to the floor, so that the object placement looks and feels realistic.
 - 5.1 the app recognizes different surfaces in the camera view (M)
 - 5.2 the object anchors to the floor (M)
+- 5.3 the application creates a new plane to anchor game objects to (O)

 ## Story#6
 As a user, I want to be able to take a picture of the view with the placed object(s).